osohq/oso/docs/using/frameworks/index.rst

 In the meantime...

-- Vote & track your favorite framework integration at our `Github repository`_.
+- Vote & track your favorite framework integration at our `GitHub repository`_.
 - Checkout our `blog posts`_ on using oso in your app.
 - `Clone`_ an example app in your preferred language

-.. todo:: Add link to github issues or other for feedback on which framework integrations
+.. todo:: Add link to GitHub issues or other for feedback on which framework integrations

-.. _Github repository: <TODO>
+.. _GitHub repository: <TODO>
 .. _blog posts: <TODO>
 .. _Clone: <TODO>